Mating quadratic maps with the modular group III: The modular Mandelbrot set: The surgery

 \subsubsection{The doubly truncated lune $\mathring K\subset \L\f'$}

-Let $U(7)$ be a neighbourhood of $a=7$ in the plane of the parameter $a$, and let Then $K$ is a compact set, and with a reasonable choice of $U(7)$ (for example a round disc) the interior $\mathring K$ of $K$ is a topological disc.
+Let $N$ be a small round closed disc neighbourhood of $a=7$ in the plane of the parameter $a$, and let Then $K$ is a compact set and its interior $\mathring K$ is a topological disc.
 The \textit{doubly truncated lune} $\mathring K$ is the set of parameter values for which we will perform the surgery and which will ultimately be the domain on which shall define the map $\chi$.
-For the surgery construction, we will borrow some ideas from \cite{L1}.
-In particular, the existence of forward invariant arcs $\gamma_{a,i},\,i\in\{1,2\}$ for $\F_a$, with the properties listed in the following Proposition, will be essential.
+For the surgery construction, the existence of forward invariant arcs $\gamma_{a,i},\,i\in\{1,2\}$ for $\F_a$, with the properties listed in the following Proposition, will be essential (see Section \ref{s1}).